 Some say that the 12-gauge shotgun is the most versatile firearm ever made, something I happen to agree with.
 You can rely on a 12 gauge when hunting anything from deer to birds.
-Many people don’t give shotguns the attention they deserve, instead focusing on rifles, and forgetting the shear utility of a good scattergun.
-I want to take a look at five shotguns every shooter should put some shells through.
+Many people don’t give shotguns the attention they deserve, instead of focusing on rifles and forgetting the sheer utility of a good scattergun, I want to take a look at five shotguns every shooter should put some shells through.

 1. Remington 870